Anonymous-AAA/OS_LAB/Assignments/Stage_25/notes.md

 # Notes
 1. Assumed that shell process has process id 1
 2. Only basic error checking is implemented shell utilities

+# Eureka
+1. Found an error in exception handler , using registers before backing up.